weigert/TinyEngine/README.md

 In a single command:

 	sudo apt-get install libglu1-mesa-dev libsdl2-dev libsdl2-ttf-dev libsdl2-mixer-dev libsdl2-image-dev libglew-dev libboost-system-dev libboost-filesystem-dev libglm-dev

+For systems with `dnf` as package manager:

+	sudo dnf install make gcc-c++ glew-devel SDL2-devel SDL2_image-devel SDL2_ttf-devel SDL2_mixer-devel boost-devel glm-devel

-Currently TinyEngine has only been tested on linux (Ubuntu 18 LTS).
+Currently TinyEngine has only been tested on linux (Ubuntu 18 LTS, Fedora 33).
 It would be possible to port to windows, but I lack a dedicated windows development environment to reliably port it.
 I might do this in the future.

 ## License
 MIT License